We, Generate launches at Brighton Festival 2026

 Dreamt up by our Future Creative Leaders (FCL)

-A bold, youth-led programme exploring how young people can ‘reimagine humanity, hopefully’ by actively shaping culture, inviting audiences to imagine a fairer, bolder world.
+A bold, youth-led programme exploring how young people can ‘reimagine humanity, hopefully’ by actively shaping culture, inviting audiences to imagine a fairer world.
 Featuring workshops, live events, conversations and a youth takeover, it’s a space for experimentation, creativity and community.

 The programme brings together young creatives and leading voices to explore how culture is shaped, and how we can imagine more hopeful futures.